Patricia Marquart, LMFT

 For over 20 years, Jeanne has worked with families and their children to help them achieve their highest developmental and emotional outcomes.
 Jeanne is a licensed MFT who has also worked in private practice and worked with child development specialist teams providing services to young children with autism.
 In addition, Jeanne was Program Director for a children's mental health program called A Childs Path which provided therapeutic support and case management for extremely high-risk children and their families.
 Since 2007, Jeanne has been Co-Director of CDPL, and is DIR®Assistant Faculty through Profectum organization.

-Kristina is CDPL's Occupational Therapist and Community Relations Manager.
+Kristina is an Occupational Therapist and CDPL's Program Manager.
 She completed her undergraduate education at Westmont College where she double majored in English and Liberal Studies.
 Her BA in Liberal Studies provided her with an in depth understanding of child development and teaching.
 Kristina completed her masters in occupational therapy at San Jose State University.
 She is a licensed and registered OT and has a passion for working with children.
 She has DIR training through Profectum, and in 2016 presented at the Profectum Conference on a DIR Sibling group that she co-led with Jillian Boccardo.
 Kristina loves planning events for the company, including the annual Halloween Festival.

 Kendra Wessling has worked with children and families affected by autism and related developmental delays for the past 10 years.
 Because she values partnering with parents and families, she pursued her master's